-Older individuals who consume olive oil daily may be able to protect themselves from a stroke, according to a new study from France published in the online issue of Neurology.
+Older individuals who consume olive oil daily may be able to protect themselves from a stroke, according to a new study from France published in the

 Researchers gathered information from the medical records of 7,625 individuals over the age of 65 from three cities in France: Bordeaux, Dijon, and Montpellier.
 None of the participants had a history of stroke.
 They then categorized the individuals into three groups based on their olive oil consumption.
 The researchers noted that the participants used mostly extra virgin olive oil, as that is what is usually available in France.

-A diet rich in olive oil may actually be able to slow down the aging of the heart.
+A diet rich in olive oil may be able to slow down the aging of the heart.